-The wonderful thing about visiting Sydney is that the city shines through any season: there is always something to see, do and explore, regardless of the weather.
+The wonderful thing about visiting Sydney is that the city shines in any season.
+There is always something to see, do and explore, regardless of the weather.
 That said, there’s no time like springtime, running from September to November, to enjoy Sydney’s spectacular scenery and cityscapes in the best weather possible.

-The weather in Sydney is the mild and comfortable in the spring, but that isn’t the only reason you should hold out until September to visit.
-There are also many things to do in Sydney that are improved by the flourishing energy of this season of renewal.
+Yes, the weather in Sydney is mild and comfortable in the spring, but that isn’t the only reason you should hold out until September to visit.
+There are also many things to do in Sydney that are enhanced during of this season of renewal.

 The best thing about spring is that it’s Sydney’s driest season, so you’re far less likely to get caught in the kind of rainstorm that can spoil a day of touring.
-Generally, within a month, anywhere from 69mm to 81mm of rain is expected, though the weather can fluctuate due to climactic factors.
+Generally, within a month, anywhere from 2 to 3 inches of rain is expected, though the day to day weather can fluctuate.

 The temperatures tend to vary between the months.
-While September and the beginning of October tend to feature cooler conditions, late October and November is generally a lot warmer.
+While September is only the beginning of the warming trend, October tends to get rather warm.
+Late October and November are the warmest parts of spring.
 If you are planning a beach holiday, visiting Sydney in late spring is the safer option, whereas the cooler temperatures at the beginning of the season are usually perfect for busy days of sightseeing.

 More than anything else, the mild climate of spring makes the popular walking tours of Sydney much more enjoyable.
-From iconic landmarks to natural parks located within the city, you’re able to appreciate it all much more when you aren’t cursing at the cold and sweating from the heat.
+From iconic landmarks to natural parks located within the city, you’re able to appreciate it all much more when you aren’t shivering from the cold or sweating from the heat.

 Sydney beaches are among the most famous in the world, and while many assume that summer is the best time to visit them, the truth is that spring offers the kind of sunny weather that won’t burn your skin.
 Beach-goers will find that the popular beaches like Manly or Bondi, aren't packed with tourists.
 Go surfing, learn windsurfing, or cruise the harbor.

-If you are leaving the city, you will see some of the most gorgeous sights imaginable driving down the South Coast before stopping to relax and go fishing.
-Stanwell Park offers hang-gliding and paragliding for the more daring travelers, and Royal National Park is the perfect place for bushwalking and whale watching for those who’d rather take it easy.
+It's a gorgeous drive or train ride to the south.
+Stanwell Park offers hang-gliding and paragliding for the more daring travelers, and Royal National Park is the perfect place for bushwalking (hiking), birding and whale watching.